 The Korean visual research collective ikkibawiKrrr sought out this place because it is dedicated to the diverse connections between plants and human beings, civilization and natural phenomena, colonialism and ecology.
 The Korean word ikkibawi means a rock with moss growing on it; Krrr is an onomatopoetic word.
 In its installation, the collective works with seaweed, which, especially during the war, was used in many ways: for example, for food but also to produce weapons.
 INLAND’s work on art, territories, and social change is also present at Ottoneum, where the collective develops a collaboration with the museum’s scientific team, cultivating the Ottoneum’s garden to create new habitats to host a diversity of insects, flora, amphibians, and other beings.

 Following diverse educational projects INLAND carried out during the last decade, such as the Shepherds School and the New Curriculum, the collective has developed the INLAND Academy, supported by documenta fifteen and NA!Project, with a series of public events and conferences happening on site.
 The exhibition at Ottoneum functions as a Folk Un-Museum, INLAND Academy syllabus, and learning space, which brings together materials, ongoing projects, and collaborations.
-For example, the film Animal Spirits by Hito Steyerl, the Cheese Pavillion with the Schmackes local organic food project, the collaborations with Fundación Marso, who works with Rarámuri weavers and pastoralists in Northern Mexico, or the Bee Flag with local beekeeper Michael Hertweck.
+For example, the Cheese Pavillion with the Schmackes local organic food project, the collaborations with Fundación Marso, who works with Rarámuri weavers and pastoralists in Northern Mexico, or the Bee Flag with local beekeeper Michael Hertweck.

 Daily from 10 am to 8 pm